rnellen/Ubuntu-Post-Install/README.md

-# Ubuntu-Bionic-Post-Install
+# Ubuntu-Post-Install
-Script to Automate Ubuntu 18.04 Post Install
+Script to Automate Ubuntu 18.04 or 22.04 Post Install

 # Why
 - Save time by not having to type out all the commands to set up your machine post install.